variantstudios/thesubiedoctor.com/pages/services/Payments/index-copy.md

 # FINANCING

 ### The Subie Doctor understands repairs aren’t always planned.
-Here are a few resources for repair financing options:
+Here we offer financing repairs through DigniFi.
+You can apply for free and it only takes a couple minutes to see if you qualify for a monthly payment plan:

 [![](/assets/images/webbanner-970x250-billboard.jpg){: width="970" height="250"}](https://app.dignifi.com/campaigns/845?d_id=6926&amp;utm_campaign=845-independent-partner&amp;utm_source=thesubiedoctor.com&amp;utm_medium=web&amp;utm_content=banner-d6926){: target="_blank" rel="noopener"}